Nuñomoral

 Nuñomoral is the head village of a municipality of the same name located in the center of the comarca of Las Hurdes, province of Cáceres, Extremadura, Spain.
 According to the 2006 census (INE), the municipality has a population of 1,494 inhabitants.
 The Hurdano River flows through the area.

 Alquerías

-The following alquerías (small settlements of a few houses) are within the municipal limits of Nuñomoral (traditional variants of the name are in brackets):
+The following alquerías (hamlets) are within the municipal limits of Nuñomoral (traditional variants of the name are in brackets):